Collaborative care & chiropractors in a health care team

 Collaborative care is the collaborative working of health care professionals to ensure patients receive optimal, timely and effective care from the appropriate professional.

-The best evidence, including Alberta’s own Toward Optimized Performance clinical practice guidelines on low back pain supports collaboration and interdisciplinary referral, including chiropractic care.
+The best evidence, including Alberta’s own Toward Optimized Performance clinical practice guidelines on low back pain, supports health care collaboration and interdisciplinary referral, including chiropractic care.

 A patient-centered approach